 - A reasonable assurance engagement relating to Information RA and a limited assurance engagement relating to Information LA of the Sustainability Report of ABC Company (the Company), an entity other than a listed entity, for the year ended December 31, 20X1, as required by law or regulation (the Sustainability Report). - The Sustainability Report represents the sustainability information reported by the Company and Information RA and Information LA represent the sustainability information subject to the assurance engagement. - The Sustainability Report is prepared by management of the Company in accordance with compliance criteria (XYZ Law of Jurisdiction X). - The Sustainability Report includes comparative information that is not referred to in the practitioner's conclusion.
-With respect to the comparative information: comparative Information RA was subject to a reasonable assurance engagement, and comparative Information LA was subject to a limited assurance engagement, in the prior period, and the practitioner's respective conclusions were unmodified. - Management of the Company is the engaging party. - The terms of the assurance engagement accurately reflect the description of management's responsibility for the Sustainability Information in ASSA 5000. - The assurance practitioner has concluded that, based on the evidence obtained, an unmodified (i.e., "clean") reasonable assurance opinion and limited assurance conclusion are appropriate with respect to Information RA and Information LA, respectively. - The relevant ethical requirements that apply to the assurance engagement comprise the applicable requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and the provisions in Part 5 of the International Ethics Standards for Sustainability Assurance (Including International Independence Standards) (the Code)the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), together with the ethical requirements relating to assurance engagements in the jurisdiction, and the assurance report refers to both. - The firm of which the practitioner is a member applies ASQM 1.
+With respect to the comparative information: comparative Information RA was subject to a reasonable assurance engagement, and comparative Information LA was subject to a limited assurance engagement, in the prior period, and the practitioner's respective conclusions were unmodified. - Management of the Company is the engaging party. - The terms of the assurance engagement accurately reflect the description of management's responsibility for the Sustainability Information in ASSA 5000. - The assurance practitioner has concluded that, based on the evidence obtained, an unmodified (i.e., "clean") reasonable assurance opinion and limited assurance conclusion are appropriate with respect to Information RA and Information LA, respectively. - The relevant ethical requirements that apply to the assurance engagement comprise the Code and applicable legislative or other requirements, and the assurance report refers to both. - The firm of which the practitioner is a member applies ASQM 1. - Information LA and Information RA, and the practitioner's report thereon, have been included in the Company's Annual Report.
+The practitioner has obtained the Annual Report prior to the date of the assurance report and has not identified a material misstatement of the other information in the Annual Report.